jilanihammad/Uplift_App/Maya.md

 ## 9. Additional Resources
 - **Troubleshooting**: `fix.md`, `improvements.md`, `streaming.md`, `TTS_STREAMING_IMPLEMENTATION.md`, `verbose_logging_fix_summary.md`.
 - **Migration Notes**: `backendRefactor.md`, `PHASE_6_MIGRATION_STATUS.md`, `refactor_progress.md`.
+- **Voice Pipeline Takeover**: `takeover.md` (detailed plan for finishing the controller migration and deleting the legacy AutoListeningCoordinator path).
 - **Testing Guides**: `test_bulletproof_completion.md`, `test_dark_mode_persistence.dart`, `test_wav_header_fix.dart`.
 - **Deployment Helpers**: `deploy_to_cloud.sh`, `deploy_to_cloud.ps1`, `build_*` scripts for Flutter builds.

 Stay aligned with the hybrid architecture vision: maintain compatibility while gradually shifting to the interface-driven voice pipeline and modular backend services.
 When in doubt, review existing documentation and follow the safety-first release process.
+#### Voice Pipeline Status & Flags
+- `voicePipelineControllerEnabled`: mirrors controller state without taking over.
+Keep this on in all builds so we exercise snapshot wiring.
+- `voicePipelineControllerAuthoritative`: when true, bloc/UI rely solely on `VoicePipelineController` for auto-mode, recording, and mic state.
+The legacy AutoListeningCoordinator path is still present for fallback but guarded behind this flag while the takeover is completed (see `takeover.md`).
+- Legacy AutoListeningCoordinator remains the source of truth if the authoritative flag is off or when testing regressions; remove it only after Stage 4 of the takeover plan.